ginstrom/paladin-novel/manuscript/chapter-08.md

 Dax emerged from behind one of the horses, struggling with a heavy bundle.
 "Carpenter's tools," he said, setting down his burden with a grunt.
 "Saws, planes, measuring squares.
 And enough iron nails to build proper structures instead of lashing everything together with rope."

-The transformation in the settlement's capabilities was immediate.
-Within days, the sound of Korven's improved forge rang across the valley as he worked the new steel into proper weapons and tools.
-Dax's crews began replacing their crude shelters with solid timber buildings, the walls fitted with proper joints instead of rough-hewn logs.
+Within days, the valley echoed with new sounds.
+Korven's hammer rang against steel in steady, confident strikes—no longer the tentative tapping of makeshift repairs, but the bold rhythm of a craftsman with proper tools.
+Sparks flew in bright arcs as he shaped red-hot metal, and the acrid smell of hot iron mixed with wood smoke.

+From his forge came a steady stream of improvements: iron-reinforced spear points to replace sharpened sticks, proper hinges for doors that had hung crooked on leather straps, and cooking pots with handles that didn't burn hands.
+He crafted horseshoes for their mounts, whose hooves had been splitting on the rocky ground, and sturdy buckles to replace the rope knots that held their makeshift armor together.

+Dax's crews moved with fresh purpose, their crude lean-tos giving way to solid timber frames.
+Where before they had lashed logs together with rope, now they fitted joints with precision, the satisfying thunk of hammer on nail replacing the creak of strained bindings.
+Doors hung straight, roofs shed rain instead of leaking, and storage chests protected their meager possessions from moisture and vermin.

 "It's amazing what a difference real tools make," Lira observed, watching a crew raise the frame of what would become their first permanent storehouse.
 "We're not just surviving anymore.
 We're building something that could last."